zuhlke/ah-poc-papi-springboot-archetype/src/main/resources/archetype-resources/README.md

 - You should look at the files in this repository and make yourself feel at home in it.

 - You should run `git init` and add and commit everything that appears.
+Yes, even .idea and
+  ${artifact-id}.iml, which can be used to standardise the development environment for your team.
 An appropriate `.gitignore` has been generated.

 - After you have run the tests, you should read them and make yourself happy with the tiny amount of behaviour that is provided to you by this template.